ml-explore/mlx-examples/llms/mlx_lm/MERGE.md

 # Model Merging

-You use `mlx-lm` to merge models and upload them to the Hugging Face hub and also save them locally for LoRA fine tuning.
+You can use `mlx-lm` to merge models and upload them to the Hugging Face hub or save them locally for LoRA fine tuning.

-The main command is `mlx_lm.merge`.
+The main command is `mlx_lm.merge`:

 ```shell
 python -m mlx_lm.merge --config config.yaml